 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

-Winterize A Camper – Options
+Winterizing A Camper – Options

-The first option is to pour several gallons of antifreeze (be sure you are using RV/Marine anti-freeze!) into the fresh water tank and then run antifreeze through the entire system.
+The first option is to pour several gallons of antifreeze (be sure you are using RV/Marine anti-freeze!) into the freshwater tank and then run antifreeze through the entire system.
 We didn’t like this option for a couple of reasons: One, antifreeze is fairly expensive (about $20 per gallon at Camping World)… We know we will have to do this twice this season since we are taking the camper down to Disney World in February and then bringing it back.
 Two, even though the anti-freeze is inert, we would prefer not to have that running through the drinking water lines.

 Use an Air Compressor

 Option two was to use an air compressor to blow out all of the water lines and add anti-freeze to the drains and gray and black water tanks.
-We liked this option because we would a minimal amount of anti-freeze, which would keep recurring costs down.
+We liked this option because we would use a minimal amount of anti-freeze, which would keep recurring costs down.
 The problem?
 We don’t own an air compressor, which aren’t cheap and typically are fairly large.

 Just like you, I hit the Internet and found one, a compact air compressor for a reasonable price and, two, an adapter from Camco (of course!) which will screw right into a standard water inlet.
 The reviews on Amazon had several folks who use the air compressor for RVs and it suited the purpose I need it for just fine.
 An added bonus is I can use it to top off tires on the camper were they to get low.